iheartradio/kanaloa/README.md

 *Disclosure: some of the following descriptions were adapted from the documentation of Akka's [OptimalSizeExploringResizer](http://doc.akka.io/docs/akka/2.4.1/scala/routing.html#Optimal_Size_Exploring_Resizer), which was also written by the original author of this document.*

-Behind the scene kanaloa dispatchers create a set of workers that work with your services.
+Behind the scene kanaloa dispatchers create a set of workers that pull work on behave of your service.
 These workers wait for result coming back from the service before they accept more work from the dispatcher.
-This way it controls the number of concurrent requests dispatchers send to services.
-It auto-scales the work pool to an optimal size that provides the highest throughput.

-This autothrottle works best when you expect the pool size to performance function to be a convex function, with which you can find a global optimal by walking towards a better size.
-For example, a CPU bound service may have an optimal worker pool size tied to the CPU cores available.
-When your service is IO bound, the optimal size is bound to optimal number of concurrent connections to that IO service - e.g. a 4 node Elasticsearch cluster may handle 4-8 concurrent requests at optimal speed.
+This way it thorttles the number of concurrent requests the service handles.
+The autothrottle constantly search for the optimal concurrency, i.e. the just right concurrency that allows backend to provide maximum capactity.
+For example, if the service achieves maximum output by handling 30 requests at the same time, kanaloa will make sure it doesn't handle more than 30 requests concurrently.
+Typcially, hitting a service with above its optimum  concurrency will result in either higher latency (the extra requests have to wait in a queue) or lower throughput (extra concucrrent requests have to compete for limited resource causing contention.)

-The dispatchers keep track of throughput at each pool size and perform the following three resizing operations (one at a time) periodically:
+The autothrottle keeps track of throughput and latency at each pool size and perform the following three resizing operations (one at a time) periodically:

 1. Downsize if it hasn't seen all workers ever fully utilized for a period of time.
 2. Explore to a random nearby pool size to try and collect throughput metrics.
-3. Optimize to a nearby pool size with a better (than any other nearby sizes) throughput metrics.
+3. Optimize to a nearby pool size with a better (than any other nearby sizes) throughput and latency metrics.

 When the pool is fully-utilized (i.e. all workers are busy), it randomly chooses between exploring and optimizing.
 When the pool has not been fully-utilized for a period of time, it will downsize the pool to the last seen max utilization multiplied by a configurable ratio.